l7mp/stunner/README.md

 The ultimate condition for a secure STUNner deployment is a correctly configured access control regime that restricts external users to open transport relay connections inside the cluster.
-The ACL must make sure that only the media servers, and only on a limited set of UDP ports, can be reached externally.
+The ACL makes sure that only the media servers, and only on a limited set of UDP ports, can be reached externally.
 This can be achieved using an Access Control List, essentially an "internal" firewall in the cluster, which in Kubernetes is called a `NetworkPolicy`.

-The STUNner installation comes with a default ACL (i.e., `NetworkPolicy`) that locks down *all* access from STUNner to the rest of the workload (not even Kube DNS is allowed).
+The STUNner installation comes with a default `NetworkPolicy` that locks down *all* access from STUNner to the rest of the workload (not even Kube DNS is allowed).
 This is to enforce the security best practice that the access permissions of STUNner be carefully customized before deployment.

 Here is how to customize this ACL to secure the WebRTC media plane.
 Suppose that we want STUNner to be able to reach *any* media server replica labeled as `app=media-server` over the UDP port